chaitanya1013/Leetcode_Problems/README.md

 # Leetcode_Problems
-This is my repository contains Leetcode Problems.
+This is my repository; it contains LeetCode problems.